LAST UPDATED: 2/15/24 – Australian Entry Requirements

 Australia Customs Restrictions

-Like most countries, there are some customs restrictions included in the Australia entry requirements that you will need to consider.
+Like most countries, there are some customs restrictions included in the Australian entry requirements that you will need to consider.
 Please be sure to review the following information carefully before planning your trip.

 Travelers MUST declare the following items